m88deng/meilii-studying/README.md

-# meilii-studying
+# Meilii Studying
-A studying application allowing students and instructors to keep track of learning material
+Meilii Studying is a studying application built in Java that allows students and instructors to keep track of learning material.
+After creating an account and specifying their type of profile (student or teacher), they can create notes for different subjects.
+For a Student Account, they can take quizzes if they are enrolled in a teacher’s class and also save instructor notes in a file.
+On the other hand, teachers have an overview of each student's studying progress through the quizzes they create.